-Examples include atypical AN (Note: we will discuss the harm of this term in a future blog), BN of low frequency, purging disorder, and night eating syndrome.
+Examples include atypical AN, BN of low frequency, purging disorder, and night eating syndrome.

 5. Avoidant / Restrictive Food Intake Disorder (ARFID) is an eating or feeding disturbance causing a persistent failure to meet nutrient and energy needs.
 ARFID can be associated with significant weight loss, and nutrient deficiencies.
 People with ARFID may also be dependent on enteral feeding or nutritional supplements.